-Staying ahead of market trends is only as valuable as your company’s ability respond to them.
+Staying ahead of market trends is only as valuable as your company’s ability to respond to them.

-Getting new food and beverage products from concept onto store shelf takes time – in some cases, too much time.
-Experts say it takes anywhere from six months to a year and a half to introduce a new product.
+Getting new food, beverage, and CPG products from concept to the store shelf takes time – in some cases, too much time.
+Experts say it takes anywhere from six months to a year-and-a-half to introduce a new product.

 McCormick Flavor Solutions, a unit of McCormick & Co., recently published its annual flavor forecast, “Looking Back to Look Forward.”
 The report describes how our past flavor preferences influence the present “and how these trends continue to shape our tastes for tomorrow’s favorite flavors.”

-McCormick’s flavor experts highlight four areas of expected growth as we get closer to the new year, including sweet and seasonal satisfaction, spicy revolution, global finds, and empowered eating and drinking.
+McCormick’s flavor experts highlight four areas of expected growth: sweet and seasonal satisfaction, spicy revolution, global finds, and empowered eating and drinking.

 Sweet and Seasonal Satisfaction